 - When individuals are empowered and supported to take purposeful action, their actions can create waves that flow through social networks to have a broad and positive impact even on the experience of people with whom they do not directly work.

-We concluded that one way to improve employee experience may be to create time and space for your people to autonomously plan and take actions to improve their own experiences.
-If we allow people to take ownership of their own work and work experiences they often come up with ideas that have more impact than the plans and programs we or management might have created for them.
-Moreover, if we encourage them to connect with others as they experiment, their ideas may trigger profound and positive changes for their colleagues and the organization itself.
+We concluded that the fastest way to improve employee experience might be creating time and space for employees to take initiative to plan and conduct experiments to improve their own experiences.
+When we allow people to take ownership of their own work and work experiences they often come up with ideas that have more impact than the plans and programs we or management can create for them.
+Moreover, if we encourage them to connect with others as they experiment, their ideas sometimes trigger profound and positive changes for their colleagues and the organization itself.

 Our experience facilitating this process left us wondering if the same principles might apply to the way employees are managed in general.
 What assumptions might be hindering the creation of the “empowered” workplaces that we encounter more frequently in management articles than in real workplaces?

 © Dana Cogan 2017-2020 and 2022, all rights reserved.